Zverik/simple-revert/README.md

 Specify changeset ids as the `simple-revert` script arguments.
 E.g.

     ./simple-revert.py 12345 12346 12348

-If there are no errors, it will ask you for OSM login and password (which are immediately forgotten) and upload the changes.

 To list recent changesets by a user (e.g. you), specify their name as the only argument: